 Installation Guidelines.
-Refer to Diagram 2 on next page for typical component installation locations/
+Refer to Diagram on previous page for typical component installation locations.

-- The Integrated Transceiver Unit should be mounted inside the enclosure of an alarm panel or other similar control. - Avoid extremes of heat, cold, humidity, dust. - The supplied tamper resistant Flexible 2.5db antenna can be mounted on the alarm panel enclosure as shown in diagram 2 in this document.
-A remote external antenna can also be purchased separately and installed. - Carefully drill or punch a 1/2" diameter hole into the top surface so that the antenna will be vertically orientated after installation. - Avoid installing the antenna in very close proximity to other metal surfaces, as they may severely impact the performance of the radio communications. - Secure control panel's enclosure unit to wall or other appropriate surface, using suitable screws/anchors. - Use provided Velcro strip or other method to secure Transceiver to inside of enclosure at the desired location. - When needed, use higher gain antenna with rated cable and connectors.
-Mount antenna as high as possible attics are ideal.
-(See "UHF ANTENNA OPTIONS" listed in section 1.7.) - Avoid tightly coiled or bunched coax as this could affect RF performance.
+- The 7350 Transceiver Unit should be mounted inside the enclosure of an alarm panel or other similar control. - Avoid extremes of heat, cold, humidity, dust. - The supplied tamper resistant Flexible 2.5db antenna can be mounted on the alarm panel enclosure as shown in the diagram in this document.
+A remote external antenna can also be purchased separately and installed. - ◆ Carefully drill or punch a 1⁄2" diameter hole into the top surface so that the antenna will be vertically orientated after installation. - Avoid installing the antenna in very close proximity to other metal surfaces, as they may severely impact the performance of the radio communications. - Secure control panel's enclosure unit to wall or other appropriate surface, using suitable screws/anchors. - Use provided Velcro strip or other method, to secure Transceiver to inside of enclosure at the desired location. - When needed, use higher gain antenna with rated cable and connectors.
+Mount antenna as high as possible attics can be ideal.
+(See "UHF ANTENNA OPTIONS" listed on page 2) - Avoid tightly coiled or bunched coax as this could affect RF performance.
 Use Coax length that best fits the installation.